Technology Investment Banking: Take Over the World with Zero Earnings and Negative Cash Flows?

 Many tech companies also have convertible bonds, so you need to know something about the accounting and valuation for those instruments as well.

-We cover these topics in our Financial Modeling Mastery course, which includes case studies of Atlassian, Kakao / Daum, and Netflix.
+We cover these topics in our Advanced Financial Modeling course, which includes a convertible bond case study based on Netflix:

 On the hardware side, it also includes a bonus case study based on Dell.